 - Overnight sleep study.
-Polysomnogram(pol-e-SOM-no-gram), or PSG is conducted overnight at one of our sleep centers.
+Polysomnogram(pol-e-SOM-no-gram), or PSG is a study where you sleep overnigh at one of our sleep centers.

-- CPAP study is used to determine the right air pressure for CPAP therapy in patients with sleep apnea.
+- CPAP study is used to find out the right air pressure for CPAP therapy in patients with sleep apnea.

 - Multiple sleep latency test, or MSLT, measures how quickly you fall asleep during quiet daytime situations.